 - After submitting your application, follow up with a phone call to the HR department in two-three days.

 - Ask specifically if there is any paperwork that you may need to add to your application file for administrators to view before an interview.

 - Ask if your file is activated and if there are any suggestions to make your application more appealing to administrators.

 - Ask if there is anything else you can do to help with your job search; i.e., send résumé to the campuses with a letter of interest - Respect and follow the protocol for each district!

-College of Education Career Services is neither responsible for, nor has control of, the content of any external Web sites, nor does it endorse any commercial products, services or Web sites.
-Remember - always research any job opportunity thoroughly.
+Texas Education Career Engagement is neither responsible for, nor has control of, the content of any external websites, nor does it endorse any commercial products, services, or websites.
+Always research any job opportunity thoroughly.